 Local HSIP Cycle 12 Call-for-projects

-All applications must be submitted electronically with no hard copies.
-Applicants must submit the applications before the deadline.
-Any submittal after midnight of 9/12/2022 will not be accepted.
+Local HSIP Cycle 12 Call-for-projects was announced on May 6, 2024.
+The application deadline is Monday, September 9, 2024.
+Any submittal after midnight of September 9, 2024 will not be accepted.
+The applications must be submitted electronically.
 Please review the Application Instructions for more details.
 For any questions regarding the call for projects, please contact your Caltrans District Local Assistance Engineer (DLAE).

 All applicants are expected to review the HSIP Guidelines and Local Roadway Safety Manual for California Local Road Owners prior to working on their specific applications: